Getting married in the Magnolia State? Here’s how to get a marriage license in Mississippi with tips and tricks from Zola.

-Two people who are living together, but not married or united in a civil union or any other legally recognized contract can be considered to have a domestic partnership.
+Two people who are living together—but not married or united in a civil union or any other legally recognized contract—can be considered a domestic partnership.
 You might have some of the same rights a married couple has, such as shared healthcare benefits, but it’s largely dependent on where you live.

 Domestic partnerships were common among some same-sex couples before same-sex marriage was legalized on the federal level in 2015.
-However, they remain a possible option for couples of all sexual orientations who may not for one reason or another wish to get married.
+However, they remain an option for couples of all sexual orientations who, for whatever reason, don’t want to get married.
 Keep in mind that benefits for domestic partnerships vary from state to state.

 Domestic partnership rights in each state can be broken down into three classifications:

 Mississippi is a “No Rights” state, so that means that if you opt for a domestic partnership in this state, you won’t have any of the benefits you would have as a married couple.
 If rights such as tax benefits, inheritance laws, or shared healthcare are a priority for you and your partner, then you should reconsider getting married in Mississippi.

 Knowing the ins and outs of your local marriage laws is always a good idea when getting married, particularly when timing is an issue in the wedding plans.
 Thankfully, in Mississippi, the process for marriage license applications is relatively simple and easy.
 As long as you’ve reviewed everything we’ve covered, getting a license should be a breeze.

 With all the legal paperwork wrapped up, you’ll be able to refocus your energies on planning the other details of your special day.
 Zola can help you.